 Over the past 50 years, the discipline of cave ecology has flourished.
 In particular, the past 20 years has witnessed a proliferation of knowledge and understanding of these oft difficult-to-study environments.
 This leap is due to the advent of geographic information systems for examining biogeographical patterns; a myriad of accessible statistical programs (many of which are freeware) granting robust inference into ecological patterns; and, the warp speed advancement of molecular and genomic techniques that have broadened our understanding related to the evolutionary mechanisms of troglomorphic taxa.
 Armed with these now contemporary techniques and approaches, our apperception of how the surface environment and nutrients sculpt cave ecosystems will continue to grow with many exciting discoveries evinced along the way.

 Going deeper on cave ecosystems and biodiversity…

-Howarth, F.G., & J.J.
+Howarth, F.G. & J.J.
 Wynne.
-Accepted.
+2022.
 Influence of the physical environment on terrestrial cave arthropod diversity.
-In Diversity and Speciation of Subterranean Fauna (J.J.
-Wynne, editor).
-John Hopkins University Press, Baltimore, MD.
+In Cave Biodiversity: Speciation and Diversity of Subterranean Fauna (J.J.
+Wynne, editor), 1–56, JHUP.